verbb/formie/docs/guides/email-notifications/how-to-keep-email-notifications-out-of-your-junk-emails.md

-# How to keep Email Notifications out of your junk emails
+# How to Keep Email Notifications Out of Your Junk Emails

 Spam filters are good at separating legitimate mail from junk — but Formie notification settings can still work against you if they look like spoofed or misconfigured messages.
 These tips help your Formie emails arrive in the inbox.